prometheus0717/Scalable-Real-Time-Video-Conferencing-Platform-HCL-GUVI-Project-3/README.md

 # Scalable-Real-Time-Video-Conferencing-Platform-Guvi-Project-3

-## GlideMeet

-GlideMeet is a scalable real-time video conferencing web application inspired by platforms like Google Meet.
+It is a scalable real-time video conferencing web application inspired by platforms like Google Meet.
 It enables smooth virtual meetings with features like video/audio calls, instant messaging, authentication, and screen sharing.
 This project focuses on scalability and reliability while providing a user-friendly experience.

 ---